ZhangHongqi215/EMT-Kcr/README.md

 EMT-Kcr accepts protein sequences as input.
 You can format your data as follows:

 - Each sequence should be in the **FASTA** format.
-- The tool expects the protein sequences to contain valid amino acid residues.

 To prepare your dataset, place your input files in the `data/` directory or the specified location in the configuration.